 Hilary Stone wrote a paper for the '93 International Cycle History Conference about the development of "Unorthodox Frames" in England.
-He contends that that the above is not accurate.
+He contends that [claims that unorthodox frames circumvented rules] is not accurate.
 Some interesting points from the paper:

 Fred Hellens offered his Hellenic seatstay design in 1923.